ieeevr/2022/contribute/workshoppapers/index.md

         other disciplines involved in modeling, developing, and evaluating virtual humans and crowds.
     </p>
     <p>
-        The objective of VHCIE workshop on "Virtual Humans and Crowds in Immersive Environments" is then threefold.
+        The objective of VHCIE workshop on &quot;Virtual Humans and Crowds in Immersive Environments&quot; is then threefold.
 Through a panel and a selection of submitted presentations (short papers and late breaking research), we will:
         <ol>
             <li>